 Some blogs are informative in nature, providing their visitors with a wealth of information or expertise on a given subject.
 An example would be a how-to blog which is focused on teaching people how to use the search engine optimization to increase website traffic.
 It doesn’t matter what topic the blogger is writing about so long as it provides value to readers interested in learning.

-Starting phase of blogging is full of challenges, pressure and hard work.
+The starting phase of blogging is full of challenges, pressure, and hard work.
 We talked to many bloggers about their initial phase of the blogging career.
 All of them agree that the starting phase is the toughest phase of blogging.
 No one makes money soon by any present advertisement programs.
 Thus, Passion is the most important factor that helps people to move forward without thinking about money and other distracting factors.

 Even the most grounded actors, musicians, professional athletes, and high-ranking officials are vulnerable to the deleterious effects of being in the media spotlight.

 If you’d like to generate some passive income streams from your blog, one of the best choices is the affiliate marketing that is recommending other services, digital products, and physical products of other companies in exchange for a commission.

 But there are lots of other examples too.
 For instance, The Digital Photography School has reportedly made over $500,000 in Amazon Associates commissions from promoting photography equipment